siiftun1857/istrolid-magnux-documents/modifiers.md

 Position of everything are set to multiples of 100 on clients.
 Doesn't affect their true position.

+## no_rock
+> tags: displayImpact
+> info: Erase all rocks, structures, debrees, clouds from the map.

+Remove all flavor objects from the map, only things related to combat left.

 ## burn_effect
 > tags: displayImpact
 > info: Units have burning visul effects.